Keimer Sandoval

-Keimer Andrés Sandoval Rodríguez (born 3 September 2005) is a Colombian professional footballer who plays as a defender for Serbian SuperLiga club Red Star Belgrade on loan from Betis Deportivo Balompié.
+Keimer Andrés Sandoval Rodríguez (born 3 September 2005) is a Colombian professional footballer who plays as a defender for Deportivo Cali.

 Career

 Orsomarso

 Sandoval began his senior career at Colombian club Orsomarso, a club based in Palmira, before joining Spanish club Betis Deportivo Balompié on 1 July 2024.

 Red Star Belgrade

 On 30 January 2025, Sandoval was loaned from Betis Deportivo Balompié to Red Star Belgrade on a one-and-a-half-year contract with an option to buy.
 On 26 March 2025, Sandoval made his debut for Red Star Belgrade in the Serbian Cup, in a 5–3 win over OFK Beograd.